-South College’s Associate of Science in Surgical Technology programs in Asheville and Knoxville can help you jumpstart your career in healthcare and learn how to become a surgical technologist who assists surgeons and physicians with operating room procedures.
+South College’s Associate of Science in Surgical Technology programs in Asheville, Atlanta, Indianapolis, Knoxville, Nashville, Orlando and Pittsburgh can help you jumpstart your career in healthcare and learn how to become a surgical technologist who assists surgeons and physicians with operating room procedures.
 Pursue your Surgical Technology degree at South College and start working toward tomorrow’s career as a surgical technologist today!

 18 months (full-time)